hrushikesh890/deltakit/README.md

 pip install deltakit
 ```

-`deltakit` is composed of four main sub-packages installed as dependencies for the main `deltakit` metapackage:

-* `deltakit-core`: contains `deltakit` main functionality.
-* `deltakit-circuit`: for circuit and error correcting code building.
-* `deltakit-decode`: for the decoding process execution.
-* `deltakit-explorer`: provides analysis tools.

 ## Quick Start - Performing a QEC memory experiment on a local machine

-`deltakit` provides convenience functionalities to help the design and execution of complete QEC pipelines.
-QEC experiments start by defining an encoding process from a quantum circuit and a parametrisable code chosen from a standard family.
+`deltakit` helps the design and execution of complete QEC experiments.
+The first step is to define an encoding process from a quantum circuit and a parametrisable code chosen from a standard family.
 For instance, here we use the [rotated surface code](https://errorcorrectionzoo.org/c/rotated_surface) from the [Calderbank–Shor–Steane](https://en.wikipedia.org/wiki/CSS_code) (CSS) family.
 The next step is to declare a QPU instance together with a noise model and a native gate set to compile the circuit to.
 This produces a QPU compliant noisy circuit that can be executed either on numerical simulators (Stim) or physical hardware to generate noisy bitstring samples.
 The final step is to apply the decoding process on these bitstrings and correct the circuit.
 In the following example, a [Minimum Weight Perfect Matching](https://en.wikipedia.org/wiki/Matching_(graph_theory))-based decoder publicly available from the [PyMatching](https://github.com/oscarhiggott/PyMatching) library is used and the logical error probability (LEP) is generated for interpretation.

 ```python
 from deltakit.circuit.gates import PauliBasis